 Who Can Administer COVID-19 Vaccines

-Across Provinces have been defining who can administer COVID-19 Vaccines and/or engage in other Immunization activities including: initial patient assessment; preparation of vaccines, adminstering an injection, and post immunization monitoring.
+Provinces have been defining who can administer COVID-19 Vaccines and/or engage in other immunization activities including: initial patient assessment; preparation of vaccines, administering an injection, and post immunization monitoring.

 Alberta’s Vaccine Administration